Enhancing the Reliability of Segment Anything Model for Auto-Prompting Medical Image Segmentation with Uncertainty Rectification: Discussion and Conclusion

 In this work, we present UR-SAM, an uncertainty rectified SAM framework for auto-prompting medical image segmentation by leveraging prompt augmentation of generated bounding box prompts for uncertainty evaluation and utilizing estimated uncertainty for rectification of segmentation results to improve the accuracy.
 Furthermore, the uncertainty map can help identify potential segmentation errors and support further analysis, offering valuable guidance in areas where manual focus and refinement are required for clinicians.
 The framework could also be integrated into interactive mechanisms, allowing users to select and modify specific regions that require refinement.
 Besides, we observe that MedSAM underperforms SAM to some extent, which is in line with the observations in \cite{MedLSAM}.
 This indicates that despite being fine-tuned on relatively large-scale medical datasets, the model does not consistently surpass classic SAM when applied to previously unseen datasets.

 While our method has demonstrated significant improvements, there are aspects where further enhancements could be made.
-One notable limitation is that we use a relatively simple strategy to classify pixels in regions of high uncertainty, which relied solely on the intensity of the pixel and did not consider information from neighboring pixels.
+One notable limitation is that we use a relatively simple strategy to classify pixels in regions with high uncertainty, which relied solely on the intensity of the pixel and did not consider information from neighboring pixels.
 Consequently, it still yields unsatisfactory results when it comes to segmenting some challenging classes.
-Future work will focus on incorporating contrast learning of pixels between different classes and integrating more recent medical adaptations of SAM \cite{SAM-Med2D,SAM-Med3D} for more comprehensive evaluations.
+Future work will focus on incorporating contrast learning of pixels between different classes for more comprehensive evaluations.
 Besides, it would be interesting to utilize uncertainty in the training procedure to select out more representative regions to further enhance model performance \cite{wang2022uncertainty,tang2022unified}.